 This session is sponsored by Google.

 Richard Wei is a software engineer on the Google Brain team at Google, working on APIs and automatic differentiation for Swift for TensorFlow.
 Previously, he worked on Siri at Apple.
 Richard studied computer science and linguistics at the University of Illinois at Urbana-Champaign, where he developed compiler technologies for machine learning.

-Andrew Selle is a technical lead for TensorFlow Lite and one of its initial architects.
-He also has worked on improvements to the core and API of TensorFlow.
-Before Google, he worked extensively in research and development of highly-parallel numerical physical simulation techniques for physical phenomena for film and physically-based rendering.
+Andrew Selle is a senior staff software engineer for TensorFlow Lite at Google and is one of its initial architects.
+He’s also worked on improvements to the core and API of TensorFlow.
+Previously, he worked extensively in research and development of highly parallel numerical physical simulation techniques for physical phenomena for film and physically based rendering.
 He worked on several Walt Disney Animation Films including Frozen and Zootopia.
-He holds a Ph.D. in Computer Science from Stanford University.
+He holds a PhD in computer science from Stanford University.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com